 The Compensation Committee will conduct an annual review of director compensation and make a recommendation to the Board regarding the form and amount of director compensation.
 The Compensation Committee will consider that a director's independence may be jeopardized if (1) director compensation and perquisites exceed customary levels, (2) the Company makes substantial charitable contributions to organizations with which a director is affiliated or (3) the Company enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated.
 Directors who are employees of the Company shall not receive any additional compensation for service on the Board.

 Annual Performance Evaluation of the Board

-Each year, the Nominating, Governance and Compensation Committee will lead the Board in its annual performance review.
-As part of this process, the Nominating, Governance and Compensation Committee will receive comments from all directors and report to the full Board with an assessment of the Board’s annual performance.
+Each year, the Governance Committee will lead an annual performance review of the Board.
+As part of this process, the Governance Committee will receive comments from all directors and report to the full Board with an assessment of annual performance.

 Chairman of the Board

 Upon the election of a new Chief Executive Officer, and at such other times as the Board deems appropriate, the Board shall make a determination regarding the separation of the offices of Chairman and Chief Executive Officer.
 The Board believes that this issue is part of the succession planning process and that it is in the best interests of the Company for the Board to make a determination in this manner.